mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 ### Summary

 The body is *total dynamic working*, and *total dynamic working* is like a maple leaf falling, showing its front and back.
-And also, the maple leaf is sucked into a black hole.
+And also the maple leaf is sucked into a black hole.
 Failure is really development and growth.
 There is more discussion of *shamata* and *vipassana*, the intersection of time and space, and the meaning of “mind only.”

 ### Transcript